 Creating another Successful School Supply Drive

-Many families are struggling.
-With unemployment and other social factors many parents are unable to provide the basic school supplies their children need to be effective.
+Many families are struggling to provide the basic school supplies their children need to be effective.
 In addition, schools across the country are facing severe budget cuts and lack the funding to purchase necessary supplies.
 To combat that problem in our area Cindy Zach and members of the Community Outreach program at St. Boniface are hosting their annual school supply drive.
 To learn more about this important program, we visited with Cindy Zach.

 Q. It’s hard to believe in our affluent area that children don’t have the necessary supplies to start school.
 Can you tell us more about this need?